ermannoGirardo/TIAGo_Teleoperation_MarkerLessBoMI/README.md

 ## BoMI Main Program Brief Explanation
 As you can see in the figure above, the home page of the BoMI main program has different functionalities.
 In particular:
-* Select the wanted joints to teleoperate TIAGo Robot
+* Select the wanted joints to teleoperate TIAGo Robot, **I suggest to use shoulders and nose!**
+* Select the number of components you want to use, that is the number of components extract using dimensionality reduction technique.
-* Once selected the joints, clicking on the button **Calibration** is possible to acquire and store body data through 1 minute of body dance
+* Once selected the joints and the number of components, clicking on the button **Calibration** is possible to acquire and store body data through 1 minute of body dance
 * Before starting the calibration, you can fix the webcam clicking on the button **Show Webcam** in order to see the area acquired by the webcam.
-* Calculate BoMI Map choosing Dimensionality Reduction technique among **Principal Component Analysis** (PCA), **AutoEncoder** (AE) and **Variational AutoEncoder** (VAE), for other details about BoMI and dimensionality reduction see Chapter 2
+* Calculate BoMI Map choosing Dimensionality Reduction technique among **Principal Component Analysis** (PCA), **AutoEncoder** (AE) and **Variational AutoEncoder** (VAE), for other details about BoMI and dimensionality reduction see Chapter 2. **NOTE** that if you have choosen 3 components you can only use **PCA!**.
 * **Customization** allows to customize BoMI map depending on the calibration, this is not mandatory.
 * The subject can also make practice with BoMI thanks to a dedicated mode, clicking on **Practice** button, this is not mandatory but suggested.
 * Clicking on the button **Eye Calibration** the subject performs 10 seconds eyes calibration.
 Eyes Calibration is mandatory and will be used by **eye_blink_detector.py** as a source of information in order to detect eye closure.